Tundra Spirits

 Our Urban Mushing demonstration allows both adults and children to learn about the basics of

-Malamute as a canine companion!!
-And if you care to make your interest a reality, we can direct you
+or Malamute as a canine companion!!
+And if you care to make your interest a reality, we can

-to the proper sources for equipment, further research and then share some live "trail" experience with
+direct you to the proper sources for equipment, further research and then share some live "trail"

-you.
-Some of our attendees and rescue Sibes have gone on to participate in competitive racing.
-Our
+experience with you.
+Some of our attendees and rescue Sibes have gone on to participate in

 Our trained and experienced members can provide assistance in training, nutrition and behavior